Yayoi Kusama. The Dutch Years 1965-1970*

 Cooperation with 0-INSTITUTE

 Yayoi Kusama.
-The Dutch Years, 1965-1970 was curated by the Stedelijk Museum Schiedam in close collaboration with 0-INSTITUTE, which has been researching Kusama’s time in the Netherlands for many years.
-The exhibition will be accompanied by a publication in collaboration with nai010 publishers.
+The Dutch Years, 1965-1970 was curated by the Stedelijk Museum Schiedam in close collaboration with Tijs Visser, initiator and director of the 0-INSTITUTE, who has been researching Kusama’s time in the Netherlands for many years.